 By December 2014, V-Dem entered into a third phase by the very first yearly update of the data.
 The new versions of the datasets are now launched each year during spring.
-This year's (2021) dataset is the sixth annual update which includes data for 202 countries from 1900 to 2020.
+This year's (2023) dataset is the eighth publicly available annual update, and includes data for 202 countries from 1900 to 2022.

 By the launch of the historical data we are entering into a fourth phase.
 Since the V8 dataset, the Historical V-Dem data is now part of the publicly released datasets.
 When including (no longer existing) countries that are only covered in Historical V-Dem, such as Bavaria and the Two Sicilies, the total number of countries covered in the dataset is 202.
-The V-Dem database now contains more than 28.4 million data points.
+The V-Dem database now contains more than 31 million data points.